Imperfection is perfection.

 Let go of your limiting beliefs.

-Limiting beliefs are ideas that you perceive to be true but can be harmful to you.
+Limiting beliefs are ideas that you perceive to be true but can hold you back in many ways.

 For example, Bobby thinks he’s too old to change his career and is even fearful of the idea.
-This limiting belief keeps him from possibly pursuing something that has a huge payoff and opportunity for growth.
+This limiting belief keeps him from pursuing something that could possibly have a huge payoff and opportunity for growth.

 Define your values.

 Perfection can keep you stuck where you are.
-Knowing what your core values are can help you focus on what is important so go after what you truly want in life.
+Knowing what your core values are can help you focus on what is important and empower you to go after what you want in life.

 Make more mistakes.

-A problem that seems synonymous with perfection is the fear of making mistakes or failing.
+A problem that is synonymous with perfection is the fear of making mistakes or failing.
 One way to remedy this is to allow yourself to make more mistakes.

 Failure can be an option if you reframe it as a learning opportunity rather than a shameful loss.
 The more mistakes you allow yourself to make, the more you learn from them.

-The more you learn, the greater your chances of honing what you’re learning.
+The more you learn, the greater your chances of honing what you’re learning and achieving what you set out to do.

 When you allow yourself to make mistakes and fail, you actually win by constantly evolving and changing into something better.